-Prestigious awards and recognitions: JUCAVM Faculty members received prestigious awards and recognitions, including distinguished university professorships, lifetime achievement awards, Fulbright fellowships, and prestigious research grants.
-One of Jimma University's College of Agriculture and Veterinary Medicine alumni, Professor Gebissa Ejeta, won the World Food Award for his significant contributions to sorghum production.
+Prestigious awards and recognitions: JUCAVM faculty members received prestigious awards and recognitions, including distinguished university professorships, lifetime achievement awards, Fulbright fellowships, and prestigious research grants.
+One of Jimma University's College of Agriculture and Veterinary Medicine alumni, Professor Gebissa Ejeta, won the World Food Prize Award for his significant contributions to sorghum production.
 He developed the first high-yielding hybrid sorghum varieties, resistant both to drought and attack from Striga—a parasitic weed plaguing 40 percent of Africa’s arable land.

 Professor Solomon Demeke, JUCAVM staff was awarded the International Foundation for Science/King Baudouin Award for Outstanding Research Work, Fulbright Senior Research Fellowship at Texas Technical University, National Award for Best Achievement in Science and Technology in Ethiopia, EIAR Award for meritorious achievements in agricultural research and Award of the Silver Jubilee of Faculty of Veterinary Medicine of Addis Ababa University.
 He was also awarded Honorary Doctor from Dalhousie University, Halifax Canada in 2014

-Geographical advantage: JUCAVM is located in south-western part of the country on the gateway to western Oromia and other three regional states of Gambella, Benishangul-Gumuz and Southern Nations, Nationalities and Peoples Regional States that makes it suitable to contribute a lot in terms of better achievement of its mission and vision, especially in agricultural development related priorities..
+Geographical advantage: JUCAVM is located in south-western part of the country, which is also the original homeland of Arabica coffee.
+It is located on the gateway to western Oromia and other three regional states of Gambella, Benishangul-Gumuz and Southern Nations, Nationalities and Peoples Regional States that makes it suitable to contribute a lot in terms of better achievement of its mission and vision, especially in agricultural development related priorities.
 In addition, JUCAVM is located at the green belt of crops and biodiversity rich hotspots (which is also the original homeland of Arabica coffee), which gives it the opportunity to contribute its share in improving biodiversity conservation in the area.
 JUCAVM is an ideal place to conduct both basic and applied research apart from other areas in climate change, ecotourism, biodiversity conservation, food security, and coffee genetics.

 JUCAVM is located geographically at a strategic place in the southwestern part of the country for teaching, research, and community service in coffee.
-This part of the country: is the birthplace of internationally renowned coffee species, Coffea arabica L. has suitable climate and soil conditions for coffee cultivation as well as to study the interaction of coffee plants with biotic factors (insect pests and diseases) and the general ecosystem; contains 80 of the UNESCO registered coffee forest biosphere reserves (Yayu forest coffee biosphere reserve, and Kafa forest coffee biosphere reserve, and so on); a deep-rooted coffee-growing culture among the society and the existence of cultural and ethnographic diversity in southwest Ethiopia can facilitate anthropological studies; Jimma region is known for having the largest coffee farm in the history of the country; and also contains several sizeable private coffee farms such as Horizon coffee plantation PLC.
+This part of the country: is the birthplace of internationally renowned coffee species, Coffea arabica L. has suitable climate and soil conditions for coffee cultivation as well as to study the interaction of coffee plants with biotic factors (insect pests and diseases) and the general ecosystem; contains 80% of the UNESCO registered coffee forest biosphere reserves (Yayu forest coffee biosphere reserve, and Kafa forest coffee biosphere reserve, Sheka forest biosphere reserve and Majang forest biosphere reserve) of the country; a deep-rooted coffee-growing culture among the society and the existence of cultural and ethnographic diversity in southwest Ethiopia can facilitate anthropological studies; Jimma region is known for having the largest coffee farm in the history of the country; and also contains several sizeable private coffee farms such as Horizon coffee plantation PLC.
 Furthermore, southwestern coffee forests are the only remaining forest resources of the country.
 This creates an excellent opportunity to study the significance of coffee cultivation to eco-tourism development, coffee genetic diversity conservation, and livelihood improvement.

 ICT Service: The leapfrogging ICT service in JUCAVM has supported many Ethiopian Universities and governmental institutions beyond JU to enhance education, research, and service across higher learning institutions and improve efficiency in manufacturing and service provider organizations.
 The ICT service endeavors to transform podium-oriented classroom teaching into an interactive mode of teaching-learning.
 Moreover, JUCAVM has automated many of its systems, including student registration and record, and the digital management information system.